Rolex Ultra Prima, 9ct 1929 – Largest Rectangular Case

 The Strap and Buckle

-A new, high quality brown alligator strap is fitted along with gold-plated buckle.
+A new, high quality brown alligator strap is fitted along with a Rolex gold-plated buckle.
 If a different colour or style of strap is preferred, we will do our best to oblige at no extra charge.
 We carry tan, conker, dark brown burgundy and brown in stock, in plain padded leather, alligator, crocodile skin or lizard skin.

 The Box and Papers